Edward Clark (governor): Later career

-After losing the governor's race by 124 votes to Francis Lubbock, Clark became a colonel in the Texas militia during the American Civil War.
-In 1863 he joined the Confederate States Army and was commissioned colonel of the 14th Texas Infantry Regiment.
-He commanded the unit, as part of the Greyhound Division, until being wounded in the Battle of Pleasant Hill.
+After losing the governor's race, Clark enlisted in the army, becoming colonel of the 14th Texas Infantry Regiment.
+He commanded the unit, as part of the Greyhound Division, until he was wounded in the Battle of Pleasant Hill during the Red River Campaign.
 A promotion to brigadier general was not confirmed by the Confederate Congress and he left the service; however, in 1865 he was made a brigadier in the militia.
-He fled briefly to Mexico at the end of the American Civil War, and returned home to Marshall, Texas.
+He fled briefly to Mexico at the end of the American Civil War, and later returned home to Marshall, Texas.